MolecularMatch/mm-public-scripts/blog/publication2018/Publication2018.md

 MolecularMatch indexes clinically relevant publications in several ways:

-1. Weekly acquisition from PubMed for certain journals (see bottom)
+1. Weekly acquisition from PubMed from our cancer-related journals list
-2. Mutation based acquisition from PubMed for journals outside of list
+2. Mutation based acquisition from PubMed for journals outside of our list
-3. Conference Meeting Abstracts (ASCO, AACR)
+3. Conference Meeting Abstracts (ASCO, AACR, ESMO)
-4. Medical curator findings
+4. Medical curator findings (in-house research)
 5. NCCN Guideline cited publications
-6. Custom additions of pubs we were missing by users of our pathology software
+6. Custom additions of publications by users of our pathology software

-Aggregating a large number of publications (450,000!) is only half the battle.
+Aggregating a large number of publications (850,000!) is only half the battle.
 To ensure relevancy to patient cases, a great deal of further technology automation and human curation is required.

 ---------